 To that end, parents are advised to keep their issues separate from their teens (good boundaries); resist using teens as confidants; do not curry favor with enticements; facilitate relationships with both parents.

-If any of this appears to be an issue, then both parents are advised to seek counselling together to sort out what is going on, what is at stake, and how they can handle matters without the teen being drawn into taking sides.
+If any of this appears to be an issue, then both parents are advised to seek counselling together to sort out what is going on, what is at stake, and how they can handle matters without the teenager being drawn into taking sides.
 Sending the teen to counselling may only embed them further into the parental issues.
 It’s better for the parents to try and sort those issues out first.

 Given their age, while decisions still remain with parents, enforcing those decisions can be increasingly difficult.
 Because of that, courts are reluctant to impose residential decisions on teens.
 Negotiated outcomes tend to serve best.